girlscript/winter-of-contributing/Android_Development_with_Kotlin/07. View Groups/Constraint Layout.md

 <hr/>
 In the following GIF as you can see , both the views (ImageView and Button) are interconnected to each other.<br/>
 Moving the image also moves the button.
+<br/><br/>This is the code of the following demonstration.<br/>I would like you to go through this code after doing this tutorial

 ### Now to do so we have to use some Attributes provided in Constraint Layout-:
 |   Attributes       | Description     |